 Not a pipe organ calendar picture # 4: This kitchen is so cool, that you have to decide, whether the space above is perfect for an art work ...

 ... or for the 50:50 calendar type.
 It's your choice.

 Not a pipe organ calendar picture # 6: Yes, here is the perfect place for a cool tool.
-Not that visible for guests plus some space to put in hints.
+Not that visible for guests plus some space to put in notes.
 A close-up is next.

-This calendar type is, what we offer via Zazzle: Our 50:50 style composers calendar and our 50:50 style pipe organ calendars.
+This calendar type is, what we offer via Zazzle: our 50:50 style composers calendar and our 50:50 style pipe organ calendars.